Eliz's Grave Appeal

 Steathams living in 1831 were, Thomas Steatham (unmarried) aged 31, Joseph Steatham (unmarried) aged 25, Moses Steatham (unmarried) aged 18, and Samuel Steatham (definitely unmarried) aged 16.

-Hannah had remarried just over three years ago, to a William Jones, and we can assume that the younger sons were living with her.
+Hannah had remarried just over three years ago, to a William Jones, and we can assume that the younger sons may well have been living with her, possibly in Walsall.

 Checking the burial records for victims is easy, as they were marked with a 'C'.